Updated May 4, 2026

 A VA takes over the repetitive work.
 There are tasks that slow down creative teams that you can hand off immediately.

-Most owners who make the switch get 15 to 25 hours a week back.
+Most owners who make the switch get 15 to 25 hours a week back (based on client-reported averages).
 Some use that for sales.
 Some use it for strategy.
 Some just stop working Saturdays.

 The true cost comparison